mjambon/documents/how-to-contribute.md

 Github issue and explain your feature request in a few sentences.

-It is also a happy feeling for the authors to know who's using the software, what features people care about, and what feature are missing.
+It is also a happy feeling for the authors to know who's using the software, what features people care about, and what features are missing.
 Feature requests and feedback in general are already valuable even if you're not going to contribute code.